 This particular piece is one of my favorites of his.
 It leads one to ponder the thin line between a dream and reality.
 How do you separate what is real from an illusion?
 Where would life falls under?

 Of icicle that pierced

 Let me believe

 And if, in case, you can’t hand a happy ever after—

-I’ll have happy Let me have happy instead.
-I’ll take it any time, Any day.
+Let me have happy instead.

 Facebook memories reminded me that I wrote this piece three years ago on this day.
 A lot of things have happened since then, but one thing remains: I’d still choose that happy any day.
 Sending virtual hugs to those who need it. 😊💛